Vek17/TabletopTweaks-Base/README.md

     * Suppressed Buffs
         * Suppressed buffs now have custom UI rules to better indicate them.
 * Bases Fixes
+    * Area of Effects
+        * Area of Effects should no longer double trigger on cast as if an extra round had elapsed.
     * Coup De Grace
         * Coup De Grace saving throw DC is now based on damage dealt.
     * Damage Reduction
         * Prevents most forms of damage reduction from stacking unless specifically specified.
+    * Damage Vulnerability
+        * Now works properly on combined damage types (IE: Slashing/Bludgeoning)
     * Unlimited Abilities Combat Behavior
         * Allows abilities that have become unlimited to remain on after combat ends.
     * Natural Armor